 Faculty Annual Activities Evaluation

 Faculty Annual Activities and Assessment Reports, which reflect professional development, are recorded yearly and are important determinants in tenure and promotion decisions.
 This form is due to faculty members' unit administrators by May 15, to the Dean's office no later than June 1, to the Provost's Office no later than July 1, and should cover accomplishments in the areas of teaching, scholarship, and service from May 1 through April 30 of the respective year.
-Please note: due dates for 2019-2020 FAARs have been changed due to the pandemic.
-Please consult your unit administrator for the due date.

 The Annual Faculty Evaluation Form, completed by the chair/unit administrator, takes into consideration the responses from the Annual Faculty Activities and Assessment report.
 This form is due to the Provost's Office no later than October 1 (this form is fill-able and save-able).

 Evaluation of Faculty members is done yearly to provide feedback to faculty to facilitate their professional development; and to evaluate faculty members for merit pay increases, promotion to the next academic rank, and the granting of tenure.

 Faculty are evaluated yearly by their division chair or the comparable unit chair.
 The evaluation are in three areas: teaching effectiveness, professional development, and university service.
 Information for this evaluation comes from yearly faculty activities reports and other sources of information faculty may choose to provide.
 Ratings in each of the areas are combined to provide a total rating.
 The ratings are used in making merit, tenure and promotion decisions.